In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

 • @periodic runs publish_reading every five seconds so the sensor produces fresh data on its own

 The identity and status properties are what other peers see during discovery.
-They are how this device advertises itself as a simulated_sensor with a known manufacturer, model, and availability.
+They are how the sensor runtime advertises itself as a simulated_sensor with a known manufacturer, model, and availability.
+The readings are generated so you can focus on Device Connect behavior first; you can replace publish_reading() with a real sensor read later without changing the runtime structure.

 Write a threshold monitor device

 Now create a second device that consumes the sensor’s data.
-Create a file called monitor.py:
+On your development machine, create a file called monitor.py:

 import argparse